Quick answer

 What is Minneapolis known for in craft beer?

 Minneapolis is one of the top craft beer cities in the Midwest.
-As of 2023, Minnesota had 237 breweries — 15th most in the country.
-The scene is known for hazy IPAs, mixed-culture sours (especially from Fair State), creative pastry stouts, and a strong cooperative/community ethos.
+As of 2023, Minnesota had 237 breweries, ranking 15th in the country.
+The Twin Cities metro has nearly half the state's total breweries.
+The scene is known for hazy IPAs, mixed-culture sours, creative pastry stouts, and a strong cooperative ethos.
 Northeast Minneapolis is a walkable brewery district.

 What is the best brewery to visit in Minneapolis?

-For a first-time visitor, Surly Brewing Co. is the quintessential experience — massive beer hall, pizza, patio, live music.
+For a first-time visitor, Surly Brewing Co. is the quintessential Minneapolis brewery experience with its massive beer hall, pizza, patio, and live music.
 For the best actual beer, Redditors consistently name Fair State Brewing Cooperative and Dangerous Man Brewing.
-For hype-level IPAs, BlackStack Brewing in St. Paul is the move.
+For hype IPAs, BlackStack Brewing in St. Paul is the move.

 How much does a pint cost at Minneapolis breweries?

-A standard pint runs $6–$9.
-Flights are $10–$16.
-Higher-ABV specialty pours can be $8–$14.
-Happy hour deals drop pints to $4–$6 on weekdays.
-Overall, Minneapolis brewery prices are very reasonable compared to coastal cities.
+A standard pint at most Minneapolis taprooms runs $6-$9.
+Flights are $10-$16.
+Higher-ABV specialty pours can be $8-$14 for a smaller pour.
+Happy hour deals drop pints to $4-$6 on weekdays.

-Northeast Minneapolis (NE Mpls) is the undisputed brewery district — Dangerous Man, Fair State, Falling Knife, and more within walking distance.
+Northeast Minneapolis (NE Mpls) is the undisputed brewery district with Dangerous Man, Fair State, Falling Knife, and more all walkable.
 The North Loop has Fulton, Bricksworth, and The Freehouse near Target Field.
-For a full day, combine NE Mpls with St. Paul stops like BlackStack and Barrel Theory.

 Are Minneapolis breweries kid-friendly?

-Many taprooms are family-friendly during daytime.
-Surly, Pryes, and Fulton have large spaces and kids' menus.
-Most allow minors before 8–9 PM.
+Many taprooms are family-friendly during daytime hours.
+Surly, Pryes, and Fulton have large spaces and kids menus.
+Most allow minors before 8-9 PM.
 Dangerous Man is 21+ only.
-Check individual policies before visiting with children.

-When is the best time to visit for craft beer?
+When is the best time to visit Minneapolis for craft beer?

-Summer (June–August) is peak patio season.
+Summer (June-August) is peak patio season.
 Fall brings Oktoberfest beers.
-Winter is barrel-aged stout season — cozy taproom vibes.
+Winter is barrel-aged stout season.
 The Minnesota State Fair (late August) features a craft beer hall.